 Are you a student who is:

-- Motivated to spend time working with top companies and research organisations in the recycling sector?
+Motivated to spend time working with top companies and research organizations in the recycling sector?

-Graduates of the AMIR programme will be fully equipped to take on professional roles in the recycling sector:
+Graduates of the AMIR program will be fully equipped to take on professional roles in the recycling sector:

 Furthermore, the skills gained are widely required across sectors, including information and communication technologies, building construction, energy, machinery tools, and mobility.
 Graduates also obtain the necessary skills and knowledge to set up their own company or work in sales and marketing.

-Finally, doctoral studies are another possibility, and graduates of the AMIR programme will be fully equipped to enter PhD programmes in the recycling sector to pursue engineering careers or academic research.
+Finally, doctoral studies are another possibility, and graduates of the AMIR program will be fully equipped to enter Ph.D. programs in the recycling sector to pursue engineering careers or academic research.

 Who can apply?